grain-lang/grain-lang.org/src/guide/data_types.md

 }
 ```

-This declaration does two things—it creates a new type called `Veggie` and it creates data constructors for each vegetable.
+This declaration does two things—it creates a new type called `Veggie` and it creates data constructors for each vegetable, each of which is called a _variant_.
 Type names and variant names always begin with a capital letter.

 ### Data Constructors